nv-legate/quickstart/README.md

 ### Customizing installation

 * `setup_conda.sh`: This script will create a new conda environment suitable for using all Legate libraries on GPUs.
-Use `CUDA_VER=none` to skip GPU support.
+Use `USE_RAPIDS=0` to skip Rapids packages (required for running legate.pandas on GPUs).
 You can skip the script entirely if you prefer to install the required packages manually; see the `conda/???.yml` files on the individual Legate libraries.
 * `install_ib_ucx.sh`: This script will remove the UCX conda package and build UCX from source, adding Infiniband Verbs support.
 This script will be useful if you intend to run multi-node Rapids algorithms in conjunction with Legate